0x60df/loophole/README.md

 Setup temporary buffer with template for writing lambda form and start recursive edit.
-When you complete writing lambda form, type `C-c C-c` (`loophole-complete-writing-lisp`).
+When you finish writing lambda form, type `C-c C-c` (`loophole-complete-writing-lisp`).
 Then, buffer contents will be read and evaluated, and returned object will be bound.